GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 console.log(myWolf.bark()); // Werewolf: woooooow!
 ```

 This code is also available as a [live example of an ES6 module](http://tiagorg.com/js-modules/es6/index.html).
-You can also [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/es6).
+Make sure to [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/es6).

 Not only ES6 has brought modules, but it also brought a solution for the CommonJS vs AMD battle!
 According to [Dr. Axel Rauschmayer's article](http://www.2ality.com/2014/09/es6-modules-final.html), ES6 modules will support both synchronous and asynchronous loading within the same syntax.